Table of contents

 Budget Analyst

 A budget analyst, or cost analyst, reviews a company’s spending habits and determines ways to make the budget more efficient.
+These professionals may create budget reports or analyze budget proposals, and even ensure that a company sticks to its budget once it’s put in place.

 Controller or Financial Manager

 Controllers or financial managers are high-ranked finance professionals who develop long-term financial plans and ensure a company stays in good financial health.
+These are leadership positions that are less hands-on in the day-to-day financials of a business, but rather use those insights to make larger strategy decisions.

 Chief Financial Officer